gawkermedia/soy/README.md

 }
 ```

 For the library to be able to use your serializer, you need to make it implicitly available.
-Here's a more realistic example which uses [Play!
-2.1 plugin for Google Closure Templates](https://github.com/gawkermedia/play2-closure) to render the template `users.soy` by passing it a `SoyMap` in which the list of users is under the key `users`.
-The implicit `UserSoyWrites` is used by the library to convert the `List[User]` to a `SoyList` by converting each user in it.
+Here's a more realistic
+example which uses [Play!
+2.1 plugin for Google Closure Templates](https://github.com/gawkermedia/play2-closure) to
+render the template `views.users` in `users.soy` by passing it a `SoyMap` in which the list of users is under the
+key `users`.
+The implicit `UserSoyWrites` is used by the library to convert the `List[User]` to a `SoyList` by
+converting each user in it.

 ```scala
 import com.kinja.soy._